 BTO are fortunate to have a team of superb trainers.
 All our courses will be taught by someone who understands the challenges of bird identification and doing structured surveys.
-We all have experience of this as volunteers and, in many cases, as professionals as well.
+We all have experience with this as volunteers and, in many cases, as professionals as well.

-Born to naturalist parents, Ben's childhood was spent knee deep in ponds, chasing lizards or visiting local birdwatching sites with his father.
+Born to naturalist parents, Ben's childhood was spent knee-deep in ponds, chasing lizards or visiting local birdwatching sites with his father.
 As a lifelong birder, Ben was delighted to join BTO in 2012 following a degree in Zoology, PhD and several years running the Bumblebee Conservation Trust.

 Ben is a good birder, though like most people still gets stumped occasionally by tricky warblers and waders - the learning never stops.
 Ben believes birding skills should make a positive difference and participates in the Breeding Bird Survey, WeBS and BirdTrack plus other annual surveys such as House Martin and Woodcock.
 Ben is also heavily involved in monitoring birds of prey.

 See Ben's BTO staff page for more info.